2006 Ulvila homicide case: Second set of trials

-In October 2012, the Supreme Court of Finland decided to send the case back to Satakunta District Court, because of the new evidence the prosecutors presented after Auer's appeal.
+In October 2012, the Supreme Court of Finland decided to send the case back to the Satakunta District Court, because of new evidence the prosecutors had presented after Auer's appeal.

-In the summer of 2013 it was reported that the DNA sample that was taken from the crime scene had in fact been contaminated and the unknown male DNA belonged to a crime laboratory examiner.
+In the summer of 2013 it was reported that the DNA sample that was taken from the crime scene had in fact been contaminated.
+The unknown male DNA belonged to a crime laboratory examiner.

-In December 2013, the Satakunta District Court again convicted Auer in a 2–1 ruling, and sentenced her to life imprisonment.
+In December 2013, the Satakunta District Court again convicted Auer in a 2–1 ruling, and gave her a life sentence.

-Auer appealed against her second conviction to Vaasa Court of Appeal.
+Auer appealed against her second conviction to the Vaasa Court of Appeal.
 The appeal hearings began in September 2014 and ended in October.
 In February 2015, the Vaasa Court of Appeal overturned her conviction for the second time.
 The verdict was 2–1, with one of the judges ruling to uphold the District Court's verdict.
 According to the verdict, it had not been proven that Auer had staged the crime scene, and the presence of an outside perpetrator could not be ruled out based on the evidence.
 The court did not accept the prosecution's claim that the phone call to the emergency services contained parts that Auer had pre-recorded.
 The judge who voted to convict Auer was of the opinion that she was the killer and had staged the crime scene.

 The prosecutors appealed to the Supreme Court and provided the court with new evidence.
 An analysis done on behalf of the prosecution claimed to prove that the phone call had been pre-recorded by Auer.
 By pre-recording the sounds of the killing before the phone call, Auer would have had more time to stage the crime scene.
 The analysis also concluded that Auer had yelled "Die" (kuole) instead of "Don't die" (älä kuole), as she claimed.
 The defense team rebutted the claim with their own expert statement, which stated that the tape had no evidence of tampering, and that an outside person can be heard on it.
 In December 2015, the Supreme Court dismissed the appeal and upheld the Court of Appeal verdict which had found Auer not guilty of the murder of her husband.

 Auer had spent more than 600 days in prison for the murder, and in 2016 she was awarded a compensation of about 500,000 euros.
 At 800 euros per day it was the highest compensation given to a falsely imprisoned person in Finland.

 In 2016 over 50 police officers were charged for trying to access Auer's information in the police database.
 Most of them received a fine.